-From its completion until the fall 2009, Flippen-Perrin Hall has housed women.
-But in the fall of 2009 freshmen men moved in; the move has resulted in a new kind of freshmen community sometimes referred to as “FRESHMEN ISLAND.”
-Because freshmen men and women (housed in Frances Crawford Hall) are now next-door neighbors, it’s easier to catch a movie in the lobby with friends, participate in open hall, meet up with a group for dinner, or throw a disc on the Cone Bottoms lawn.
+From its completion until the fall 2009, Flippen-Perrin Hall housed women.
+But in the fall of 2009 Flippen-Perrin began housing freshmen men; the move has resulted in a new kind of freshmen community sometimes referred to as “Freshman Island.”
+Because freshmen men and women (housed in Frances Crawford Hall) are now next-door neighbors, it’s easier to catch a movie in the lobby with friends, participate in open hall, meet up with a group for dinner or throw a disc on the Cone-Bottoms lawn.

 3M Command Strips and white sticky-tack are the only acceptable way to secure anything to the walls in Flippen or Perrin.